 A healthy work environment is important to Virginia Tech, and as a service to employees, the university makes it as easy as possible for employees to get flu vaccinations every year by holding flu vaccination clinics across campus, and at other Virginia Tech locations in Northern Virginia.

 Employees just need to register for a time at a clinic of their choice and bring their insurance card with them to the clinic.
 Registration is now available.
-See the schedule for clinics across campus.
+(After 2-factor authorization, search by alpha for Flu Vaccine 2017) See the schedule for clinics across campus.

 In addition to flu vaccinations, employees may also receive vaccinations for shingles, pneumonia and tetanus.
 Pneumonia and tetanus vaccines will be given on a first-come, first serves basis.
 Shingles vaccinations require registration, which may be completed below.